dalvikspx/spx_book_agent/README.md

 The AI agent attempts to identify and extract images from each page of the book, but since OpenAI models aren't specialized for precise image detection, accuracy can be limited.

+**Manual Image Solution:**

+- The AI agent is smart enough to detect if images already exist for a page in the `extracted_images` directory
+- If images are found, it will use the existing images instead of attempting to crop new ones
+- For better results, manually extract images by taking screenshots from the original PDF and placing them in the corresponding page directory within `extracted_images/`

 ### 3. Lost Hyperlinks

 During the translation process, **hyperlinks present in the original book are lost** and need to be manually re-added to the generated markdown file.
 This includes: